 Copy by double clicking the code area and paste in to your VBE Module

-How the code works?
+How does the code work?

 - The secret to this code is the Intersect method.